 Regular way purchases and sales of financial assets are recognized on the trade-date - the date on which the Group commits to purchase or sell the asset.
 Investments are initially recognized at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
-Financial assets carried at fair value through profit or loss are initially recognized at fair value, and transaction costs are expensed in profit or loss.
+Financial assets carried at fair value through profit or loss.
+Financial assets are expensed in profit or loss.
 Financial assets are derecognized when the rights to receive cash flows from the investments have expired or have been transferred and the Group has transferred substantially all risks and rewards of ownership.
 Financial assets at fair value through profit or loss are subsequently carried at fair value.
 Loans and receivables are subsequently carried at amortized cost using the effective interest method.